 The benefits of a home office

-Personal and financial advantages for small business owners
+Personal and financial advantages of having a home office for small business owners

 Working from home, WFH and home office are now firmly part of our common lexicon in a way that we never could have imagined.
 Working from home has become an essential part of the last year throughout the pandemic due to huge numbers of employees being asked to work from home instead of going into the office.